ingonyama-zk/icicle/examples/c++/mont_vec_ops/README.md

-# Icicle example: Montgomery vector operations (mul, add, sub) for allpossible options:
+#Icicle example : Montgomery vector operations(mul, add, sub) for allpossible options:
 is_a_on_device
 is_b_on_device
 is_result_on_device